 Hey, it’s Scott Orn at Kruze Consulting, and today we’re talking about 409A valuation reports and why startups need them.

-Startups use 409A valuations to price the options for their employees.
+Startups use 409A valuations to price the options for their employees, and the valuation report is used to defend that price to the IRS.
 That’s right, the common strike price for employee stock options is determined by a 409A.
-The reason why people do that is so that there’s an independent third party that provides that valuation in the form of a 409A valuation report, and if needed you can share that 409A report with the IRS to show how you reached the option pricing.
+And the IRS is involved because there are tax ramifications to the stock strike price, so the reason why people do that is so that there’s an independent third party that provides that valuation in the form of a 409A valuation report.
+That 3rd party helps prepare a 409A valuation report that you can share with the IRS to show how you reached the option pricing.
 That way the management team, or the board, isn’t figuring out what the strike price is - instead, you’ve got an independent, 3rd party valuation study/report.

 One reason why you want to work with a quality accounting firm to do your 409A is because you want that 409A valuation report, and the option strike price, to be audit-proof.
 You don’t want to have to come back three or four years down the line after you’ve had a really successful company and have the auditors say, “Hey, that price is not accurate.
 That was too low, therefore we need to restate a bunch of options and it’s going to have major tax consequences for the company.”
 So doing it right the first time, making sure it’s audit-proof by an accredited partner, is incredibly important.
 That’s the whole point of the entire exercise and why you need a 409A valuation study.